 - 1/4 teaspoon ground nutmeg

-- Line a 15-in. x 10-in. x 1-in. pan with foil.
-Brush with butter; set aside.
-In a microwave-safe bowl, melt white chips; stir until smooth.
-Stir in the walnuts, cranberries and nutmeg.
+- Line a 15x10x1-in. baking pan with foil.
+Brush with butter.
+Microwave white chips on high until melted; stir until smooth.
+Stir in walnuts, cranberries and nutmeg.
 Spread into prepared pan.
 Chill until firm.
 Break into pieces.
 Yield: 2 pounds.

 Originally published as White Candy Bark in Quick Cooking November/December 2005, p35